The Manager and the Salesman

-"The Manager and the Salesman" is the sixteenth episode of the sixth season of the American comedy television series The Office and the show's 116th episode overall.
+"The Manager and the Salesman" (alternatively titled "Manager and Salesman") is the sixteenth episode of the sixth season of the American comedy television series The Office and the show's 116th episode overall.
 Written by Mindy Kaling and directed by Marc Webb, it first aired in the United States on NBC on February 11, 2010.

-The series, presented in a mockumentary format, depicts the everyday lives of office employees at the Scranton, Pennsylvania branch of the fictional Dunder Mufflin Paper Company.
+The series, presented in a mockumentary format, depicts the everyday lives of office employees at the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, new CEO Jo Bennett (Kathy Bates) visits the Scranton branch and insists that either Michael (Steve Carell) or Jim (John Krasinski) step down from co-manager to salesman, while Dwight (Rainn Wilson) and Ryan (B. J. Novak) conspire to get Jim demoted.
 The episode achieved a viewership of 7.44 million during its initial airing in the United States.

 Synopsis

-The office is eager to welcome Sabre CEO Jo Bennett (Kathy Bates) to Scranton, and are dazzled by her Southern ways.
+The office is eager to welcome Sabre CEO Jo Bennett to Scranton, and are dazzled by her Southern ways.
 Jo announces that in addition to paper, the Dunder Mifflin branches will now sell Sabre printers.
-When Jo finds out about the two branch managers, she says either Michael Scott (Steve Carell) or Jim Halpert (John Krasinski) must go back to being a salesman.
-Both are initially reluctant to be demoted, but Pam Halpert (Jenna Fischer) points out to Jim in the Sabre manual that since Sabre has multiple incentive programs and no cap on sales commissions, he would make much more money being demoted back to salesman.
+When Jo finds out about the two branch managers, she says either Michael Scott or Jim Halpert must go back to being a salesman.
+Both are initially reluctant to be demoted, but Pam Halpert points out to Jim in the Sabre manual that since Sabre has multiple incentive programs and no cap on sales commissions, he would make much more money being demoted back to salesman.
 Jim tells Michael that he will go back to sales and Michael can keep his sole manager spot, and Michael is delighted.
-However, when Michael learns about the sales commission benefit from Oscar Martinez (Oscar Nunez), he sweet talks Jo into demoting him instead.
+However, when Michael learns about the sales commission benefit from Oscar Martinez, he sweet talks Jo into demoting him instead.
 She complies to his demands due to his greater experience, and Michael gloats to Jim.

-Meanwhile, Andy Bernard (Ed Helms) decides to give Erin Hannon (Ellie Kemper) a Valentine's Day card as a way of getting her to ask him out.
+Meanwhile, Andy Bernard decides to give Erin Hannon a Valentine's Day card as a way of getting her to ask him out.
 However, to avoid suspicion, he gives one to everyone in the office.
-Erin receives a friendly one from him, but Kelly Kapoor (Mindy Kaling) accidentally gets a much more romantic one.
+Erin receives a friendly one from him, but Kelly Kapoor accidentally gets a much more romantic one.
 Kelly is touched and shows Erin, who is surprised and disappointed.
 Kelly develops a romantic crush on Andy and publicly kisses him.
 Learning of his mistake, he sends out an email to everyone in the office claiming that he does not like any of them more than a friend.
 An angered Kelly confronts him, and he admits that there is one person whom he likes, but does not say who.
 Erin is relieved that he does not like Kelly in that way.